letv1nnn/Parking-Space-Monitoring-System/README.md

 ## Examples

-Initially, I've created a program that detect free spots from the given immage, not from capturing a video.
+Initially, I've created a program that detects free spots from a given immage, not from capturing a video.

 ---
 ### Free spots detection from image